Frostbits-Solutions/arcpay-sdk/README.md

 // Instantiate the arcpay client const arcpayClient = useArcpay({
   network: 'voi:testnet',
-  apiKey: '<your-api-key>', // API key can be optained from the arcpay dashboard });
+  apiKey: '<your-api-key>', // API key can be obtained from the arcpay dashboard });

 // Create a VOI -> ARC-72 sale